 In this class, the student will be working individually and in groups to think creatively to help solve real-life problems.
-You will need to work with others to help solve different problems that are happening throughout the world, in Racine, or maybe even within our own school.
-There are many opportunities for us to grow in knowledge in this STEM class.
+You will need to work with others to help solve different problems

 Middle School Elective Program the goal of the Middle School Elective Program is to enrich the student's experience here at Trinity.
 The electives being offered are classes/topics that would normally not be the focus in our typical, yearly curriculum.
 Each student will have the opportunity to take each elective that is offered for several weeks each year.